Douglas Rodrigues (footballer)

-Douglas Freitas Cardozo Rodrigues (born 16 March 1982), known as Douglas Rodrigues or just Douglas, is a Brazilian professional football manager and former player who played as a striker.
-His son Maycon Cardozo signed with Bayern Munich under-17 in Germany on 1 January 2025.
+Douglas Freitas Cardozo Rodrigues (born 16 March 1982), known as Douglas Rodrigues or just Douglas, is a Brazilian football manager and former player who played as a striker.

 Club career

-He joined FC Chiasso in February 2006 before signing for Widzew Łódź in Poland in June 2007.
+He joined Chiasso in February 2006 before signing for Widzew Łódź in Poland in June 2007.
 In December 2008, he moved back to Brazil to play for Guaratinguetá, signing a deal until June 2010.

+Personal life

+His son Maycon Cardozo signed with Bayern Munich under-17 in Germany on 1 January 2025.
+His daughter Yasmim Cardozo signed with CR Flamengo in Brazil.